Robby955/AmesHousing/README.md

 # Ames Housing
-Code used for the Kaggle competition on the Ames Housing dataset.
-This is a high dimensional regression problem.
-We cover how to impute missing values, feature engineering, and blending.
-In the end we combine prediction that uses Support Vector Machines, Random Forests, Gradient Boosting, and a Elastic Net regressor.
+This repo contains the code used for the Kaggle competition on the Ames Housing dataset.
+The housting dataset is high dimensional.
+We also cover how to impute missing values, apply feature engineering, and model blending.
+In the end, we combine a prediction that uses Support Vector Machines (SVM regression), Random Forests, Gradient Boosting, and a Elastic Net regressor.

 ![What is this](images/ames.png)

 Image and Data Citation: https://www.kaggle.com/c/house-prices-advanced-regression-techniques

 We will show for a relatively large dataset, it is better and faster to work with a log transformed sale price, rather than the original saleprice.
 In the end, we will use the technique of model averaging/blending to combine models.
 This results in predictions that obtain a score in the top 15% of submission via Kaggle.

 ![What is this](images/housingprice.png)